What to pack for a road trip with your dog(s)

 What to Pack:

 You know you need to feed your dog, but have you thought about how you will access it when you are away?
 When you are on a road trip with your dog, you may not be able to find your dog’s specific diet just anywhere, so pack enough of his regular food to last you the entire time you are gone.
 It is always a good idea to have more than you need, just in case something comes up.
-Measure your cups per day that you feed your dog, and multiply that by the number of days you be gone.
+Measure the cups per day you feed your dog and multiply that by the number of days you are gone.
 How many cups are in a bag?
 How many bags will you need to bring?
 If you feed canned food, do not forget a can opener if the can is not a pull top.

 Make sure you have plenty of your dog’s favourite treats on hand.
-This is great for giving your dog some comforts of home, rewards for play time, and distractions during stressful times.
-Keep the treats in a dog proof container, or out of the dog’s reach at all times to avoid accidental ingestion.
+This is great for giving your dog some comforts of home, rewards for playtime, and distractions during stressful times.
+Keep the treats in a dog-proof container or out of the dog’s reach at all times to avoid accidental ingestion.

 • Water Bowls:

 Fast-drying towels will come in handy when you take your dog on a road trip.
-If your dog enjoys swimming in rivers, lakes, or oceans you can dry them off nicely before they get back into the car.
+If your dog enjoys swimming in rivers, lakes, or oceans you can dry them off nicely before getting back into the car.
 This will help to prevent hotspots, skin infections, and irritations.
 It is also a good idea if your dog experiences any travel sickness.

 • Enrichment Toys:

-Items such as a “KONG” stuffed with a combination of canned food, kibble, treats, etc. and then frozen can give your dog hours of enjoyment while you are in the car.
+Items such as a “KONG” stuffed with a combination of canned food, kibble, treats, etc. and frozen can give your dog hours of enjoyment while in the car.
 You can prepare new ones for the next day, every night while you are in your hotel.
 This will also help keep your dog from being bored while on the road trip.